15. Penalties for Unacceptable Academic Practice in taught schemes (undergraduate and postgraduate)

 (iii) Level of study.

-14.4 Panels may not take special circumstances into consideration in determining whether Unacceptable Academic Practice has occurred.
+15.5 Panels may not take special circumstances into consideration in determining whether Unacceptable Academic Practice has occurred.
 Panels may however take exceptional personal circumstances into consideration in applying penalties, where it can be shown that these are relevant to the case.
 In such cases the student must show good reason why such personal circumstances could not previously have been submitted to the Faculty so that an extension to the submission deadline, or other adjustments to the assessment concerned, could be considered.
-Recommendations to reduce penalties on grounds of special circumstances shall be submitted to the Academic Registry for consideration by the Academic Registrar.
+Recommendations to reduce penalties, usually by one level, on grounds of special circumstances shall be submitted to the Academic Registry for consideration by the Academic Registrar or their nominee.
+In rare cases, a recommendation to reduce a penalty by more than one level may be made and will normally be sent to the Academic Integrity Champion for consideration.

-14.5 Panels may not take the impact on progression into consideration in determining whether Unacceptable Academic Practice has occurred.
+15.6 Panels may not take the impact on progression into consideration in determining whether Unacceptable Academic Practice has occurred.
 Panels may however take the impact on progression into account when applying penalties if the penalty is likely to have an unintended impact on the student.
-Recommendations to reduce penalties on grounds of unintended impact shall be submitted to the Academic Registry for consideration by the Academic Registrar.
+Recommendations to reduce penalties on grounds of unintended impact shall be submitted to the Academic Registry for consideration by the Head of Academic Registry or their nominee.

-14.6 Penalties shall be applied according to the points-based penalty system.
+15.7 Penalties shall be applied according to the points-based penalty system.
 In exceptional cases the Chair of the relevant Examination Board / Chair of the Faculty or University Panel may recommend a more severe penalty.
 Recommendations should be submitted to the Academic Registry, providing a full case in writing in support of the recommendations.
-In such cases the Chair of the Senate Examination Board shall apply one, or a combination, of the following penalties:
+In such cases the Academic Registry in consultation with the Academic Integrity Champion may apply one, or a combination, of the following penalties:

 (i) Exclusion of the student from the University for a specific period or permanently;